IonFlow: a galaxy tool for the analysis of ionomics data sets.

 MetadataShow full item record

-Abstract: Introduction: Inductively coupled plasma mass spectrometry (ICP-MS) experiments generate complex multi-dimensional data sets that require specialist data analysis tools.
-Objective: Here we describe tools to facilitate analysis of the ionome composed of high-throughput elemental profiling data.
-Methods: IonFlow is a Galaxy tool written in R for ionomics data analysis and is freely accessible at https://github.com/wanchanglin/ionflow.
+INTRODUCTION: Inductively coupled plasma mass spectrometry (ICP-MS) experiments generate complex multi-dimensional data sets that require specialist data analysis tools.
+OBJECTIVE: Here we describe tools to facilitate analysis of the ionome composed of high-throughput elemental profiling data.
+METHODS: IonFlow is a Galaxy tool written in R for ionomics data analysis and is freely accessible at https://github.com/wanchanglin/ionflow .
 It is designed as a pipeline that can process raw data to enable exploration and interpretation using multivariate statistical techniques and network-based algorithms, including principal components analysis, hierarchical clustering, relevance network extraction and analysis, and gene set enrichment analysis.
-Results and Conclusion: The pipeline is described and tested on two benchmark data sets of the haploid S. Cerevisiae ionome and of the human HeLa cell ionome.
+RESULTS AND CONCLUSION: The pipeline is described and tested on two benchmark data sets of the haploid S. Cerevisiae ionome and of the human HeLa cell ionome.

 External DOI: https://doi.org/10.1007/s11306-021-01841-z

 Licence URL: https://creativecommons.org/licenses/by/4.0/